HIRE A ROOM

 All the rooms in the Church, Wesleys, and The Fold are available for hire at times when they are not otherwise in use.
 Wifi is available in all rooms.
 We are keen that our premises should be of service to the local community.
 The building is a no-smoking facility and alcohol cannot be consumed here.

-If you would like to book a room at Baildon Methodist Church, please contact our Lettings Officer on 0845 6060844 o rby e-Mail by clicking HERE
+To book a room at Baildon Methodist Church, please contact our Lettings and Community Liaison Officer on 07434 658283 or by e-Mail by clicking HERE

-- Wesleys Hall (seats up to 90 or 72 on the pull-out theatre seating) £18.00/hr.
-This space is excellent for physical activities, dance, drama, table tennis, children’s parties and sit-down meals/entertaining/receptions (wood floor)
+- Wesleys Hall (During Covid seats 24: Pre-covid 90 or 72 max on the pull-out theatre seating) £18.00/hr.
+Excellent space for drama, physical activities, table tennis.
+Wooden, spring dance floor

-- Lower Fold £20.00/hr – Used during term times by Baildon Village pre-school but available in the holidays as a venue for Toddlers activities
+- Lower Fold £20.00/hr – Used during term time by Baildon Village PreSchool but may be available during holidays for Young Children’s activities

 Behind the names….